0jewell/prism/docs/Concepts/Traits.md

 Registry:include { query }

 Registry:add(entity, health)
---// output: This is the 1 time
+--> This is the 1 time
 ```

 If the requirements are no longer meet, they will be removed.
 When this happen,